pauwels-labs/flux-infra/README.md

   specify an alias in the "resource" field of an IAM policy; it MUST be specified as a kms:ResourceAliases condition

+### Install vault

+- This is a complicated one, a lot of things come into play to make vault resilient and prod-ready

+- Use integrated storage with RAFT to avoid a consul deployment

+- Standup a standard istio sidecar alongside each node, and deploy vault with tls_disable/tlsDisable set to true

+- Normally, this should allow vault to do everything while being protected by istio's mutual TLS mesh functionality

+- Use awskms seal to auto-unseal using a KMS key; this requires an IAM role and a kms key built out using terraform

+- Once vault is running, shell into it and call `vault operator init` to kickstart everything

+- You'll need to find a safe place to put the recovery keys and root key

+- Investigate use of PGP initialization

 ## Secrets to automate

 Bootstraping the cluster is a bit of a tricky matter.
 Some components,